PoliticalGraveyard.com

 Robertson, N. G. — of Sarasota, Sarasota County, Fla.
 Democrat.
 Delegate to Democratic National Convention from Florida, 1936.
 Presumed deceased.
 Burial location unknown.

 Robertson, Norris — also known as Pup Robertson — of Hopkinsville, Christian County, Ky.
 Democrat.
-Candidate in primary for Kentucky state house of representatives 8th District, 1973, 1975.
+Candidate for Kentucky state house of representatives 8th District, 1973, 1975.
 Still living as of 1975.

 Robertson, Ole W. — of Plainville, Hartford County, Conn.
 Republican.
 Member of Connecticut state house of representatives from Plainville; elected 1930, 1932.
-Presumed deceased.
 Burial location unknown.

 Robertson, Owen S. (b.
 1896) — of Hillsborough, Orange County, N.C.
 Born in Greensboro, Guilford County, N.C., April 4, 1896.
 Democrat.
 Served in the U.S. Army during World War I; member of North Carolina state senate 16th District, 1935.
 Episcopalian.
 Member, American Legion; Forty and Eight.
 Burial location unknown.